Where does your passion for maps come from?

 How will Hivemapper disrupt a monopolized industry?

 So let's use Waze as one example.
 In my view, Waze was the last significant potential competitor to Google Maps.
 Google Maps realized that and acquired them, and effectively just put that thing on ice.
 And it's just dying a slow death and they don't care.
-Waze was really onto something and part of me wishes that they never sold to Google because it dramatically killed Waze’s rapid innovation and hurt the competitive nature of maps.
+Waze was really onto something and part of me wishes that they had never sold to Google because it dramatically killed Waze’s rapid innovation and hurt the competitive nature of maps.

 Why is the Hivemapper Dashcam expensive?